 OUT/OFF is an exhibition bringing together artists engaged with Indian textiles within the unconventional space of a well-known textile store in Mumbai.
 The exhibited paintings Crushed Flowers and A Midsummer Night’s Dream blur the boundaries between painting and textiles with their color patterning, surface qualities and tactility.
 Group exhibition organized by Chameleon Art Projects.
 Mumbai, 27 February – 31 March, 2013.

 The Valley of Eternal Blessings exists in the liminal space where “occidental” and “oriental” genealogies related to spirituality and the afterlife overlap.
-Painted during a challenging period of a paternal grandparent’s decline and passing, this deeply personal painting re-imagines the afterlife as a valley of darkness and light through which the soul travels in its journey across time/space.
+Painted during a challenging period of a grandparent’s decline and passing, this deeply personal painting re-imagines the afterlife as a valley of darkness and light through which the soul travels in its journey across time and space.
 Exhibited by Aicon at India Art Fair.
 New Delhi, 25 – 29 January, 2013.

 Their Blood Is On The Wall was a one-day intervention at a derelict warehouse in an industrial compound in Mumbai.
-Ray woke up at that morning to the news of the school shooting in Connecticut, to whose young victims she dedicated the temporary structure.
-The gesture plants the seed for later works by the artist that address social memory.
+Ray woke up at that morning to the news of the school shooting in Sandy Hook, USA to whose young victims she dedicated the temporary structure.
+The performance of painting becomes an act of grieving, while the pillar becomes a momentary memorial.
 Organised by India Culture Lab, Godrej Industries.
-Mumbai, 15th December, 2012.
+Mumbai, 15 December, 2012.

 The Infinite Dome takes the snow-laden landscape of the Alpine mountains as a starting point and transposes the Montblanc five-point star logo upon it in a way such that both layers synthesize into one plane, creating both a physical and metaphorical unity in form and meaning.
 This painting was commissioned by the Montblanc Young Artist Worldwide Patronage Programme and is now a part of their permanent collection.